deadhedd/nre/docs/CONTRACT.md

 `log.sh` **MUST NOT**:

 * Manage job execution lifecycle
-* Decide log file paths or rotation policy (wrapper owns this)
 * Implement auto-commit behavior
 * Attempt to be a general logging framework
+* Own scheduling, invocation, or wrapper responsibilities beyond logging

 It exists to provide stable primitives that the wrapper composes.